-The unit's standard controls are located on the In-Cab Control Panel and on the tailgate.
+The unit's standard controls are located on the In-Cab InSightTM Diagnostic Display and on the body.
 The standard controls in the cab enable the hydraulic pump and the throttle advance.
-The unit can be equipped with either outside push button controls (both sides) or lever controls (curb side).
+The hydraulic controls are installed on the street side of the body (tailgate and ejector panel controls) and on the curb side of the body (and blade).

 The controls for optional equipment are located on the curb side of the body.
-These controls include cart tippers, reeving mechanism, and winch.
+These controls include cart tippers, reeving mechanism and winch.

-IN-CAB CONTROL PANEL
+IN-CAB DISPLAY